-To facilitate the enforcement of IP rights in Mexico, it is highly recommended to use marks (both hidden and visible) to allow for the rapid authentication of goods.
+To facilitate the enforcement of IP rights in Mexico it is highly recommended to use marks (both hidden and visible) to enable the rapid authentication of goods.
 Expedited detection of counterfeits reduces investigation and inspection costs.
 Retaining the confidentiality of hidden marks is essential to ensure that they are not copied by counterfeiters.

 EDUCATING ENFORCEMENT AUTHORITIES